The Asterisk War Episode 24

-In Reunion, the the last episode of The Asterisk War’s second season, Julis Riessfeld, Amagiri Ayato, Sasamiya Saya, and Toudou Kirin face off against Gustave Malraux; Claudia Enfield takes care of a pressing family matter affecting them all; Jolbert Riessfeld makes a surprisingly kingly decision.
+In The Asterisk War Episode 24, Reunion, the the last episode of the second season, Julis Riessfeld, Amagiri Ayato, Sasamiya Saya, and Toudou Kirin face off against Gustave Malraux; Claudia Enfield takes care of a pressing family matter affecting them all; Jolbert Riessfeld makes a surprisingly kingly decision.

 Ayato wakes up with Saya and Kirin sleeping beside him.
 Before he can react, Julis walks in to say he was unconscious for three days.
 He seemed relieved when Julis praised Saya and Kirin for staying with him the whole time.
 She also thanks her for saving her from Orphelia.